Narayana108/awesome-privacy/README.md

 # Things to do
 > Use software created by the people for the people.
 > Lets protect our freedom of speech which is under attack right now before we
-> end up like China
+> end up like China, which is just a taste of whats coming.
-- Promote open source technologies
+- Promote and use open source technologies
-- Promote privacy first software
+- Promote and use privacy first software
-- Promote blockchain and decentralisation
+- Promote and use blockchain and decentralisation
 - Educate yourself and become more technology concious.
+Its good to know where your food comes from right?
 - Pray and meditate as per your religion or path and eat good healthy vegeterian foods.

 # Search engines